Effective Backdoor Mitigation in Vision-Language Models Depends on the Pre-training Objective: Methodology

 \item Conceptual Caption 6M (CC6M): This dataset has 6M image-text paired datapoints from the CC12M dataset \citep{changpinyo2021cc12m}, to which size our computing resources scaled.

-\end{enumerate} The models are trained from scratch on 8 Nvidia A100 GPUs for 64 epochs, an initial learning rate of 0.001 with cosine scheduling and 10,000 warmup steps with AdamW optimizer~\citep{Loshchilov2017AdamW}.
+\end{enumerate} The models are trained either \textit{from scratch} or \textit{finetuned from a pre-trained CLIP checkpoint} \citep{Radford2019CLIP}.
+We train models for 64 epochs using 8 Nvidia A100 GPUs.
+The initial learning rate of $1e-3$ with cosine scheduling is used when trained from scratch and $5e-7$ when finetuned from a checkpoint.
+We use AdamW optimizer with 10,000 warmup steps \citep{Loshchilov2017AdamW}.
 Models trained with $\mathcal{L}^{pre}_{\text{MMCL}}$ use a batch size of 256, whereas models trained with $\mathcal{L}^{pre}_{\text{MMCL}} + \mathcal{L}^{pre}_{\text{SSL}}$ use a batch size of 128.
-For loss dynamics, please refer to \Cref{sec:pre-training-details-and-starting-acc-asr}.
+Please refer to \Cref{sec:pre-training-details-and-starting-acc-asr} for the loss dynamics.

-\paragraph{Poisoning} Following CleanCLIP, we introduce the trigger proposed by BadNet \citep{gu2017badnets} in a small subset of the training datapoints.
-Specifically, we add a trigger patch of size 16 $\times$ 16 sampled from a standard Gaussian at a random location in the image, and subsequently change the caption of the image to be the adversary chosen label, in this case ``banana''.
+\paragraph{Poisoning} Following CleanCLIP, we introduce the trigger proposed by \textit{BadNet} \citep{gu2017badnets} in a small subset of the training datapoints.
+Specifically, we add a trigger patch of size 16 $\times$ 16 sampled from a standard Gaussian at a random location in the image and subsequently change the image's caption to be the adversary chosen label, in this case ``banana''.
 Please see \Cref{sec:triggered-examples-appendix} for examples of images with trigger patch and their corresponding captions.
-Using the same settings as CleanCLIP, we introduce the trigger in 1,500 randomly sampled datapoints for the CC3M dataset and in 3,000 randomly sampled datapoints for the CC6M dataset (a mere 0.05\% of the training datapoints).
+Using the same settings as CleanCLIP, we introduce the trigger in 1,500 randomly sampled datapoints for the CC3M dataset and 3,000 randomly sampled datapoints for the CC6M dataset (a mere 0.05\% of the training datapoints).

+We also experiment with another kind of poisoning technique: \textit{label consistent poisoning}.
+In this case, the trigger patch (created in the manner as mentioned above) is added to the images that have the adversary chosen label (in this case``banana'') in their captions.